Cape Town weather

 Cape Town is the main city on South Africa's Western Cape; a part of the world that was once infamous amongst explorers and now represents one of Africa's most prosperous regions.

-Cape Town climate information
+Cape Town weather averages and climate

 South Africa's Western Cape is home to the Cape of Good Hope, which was a famous landmark for explorers and traders attempting to find stop off points and supply links on their visits to India.
 The Dutch East India Company started to establish major settlements here in the 17th century.